-In September, Indigo Tree attended React London meetup at Facebook’s offices near King’s Cross to hear Benjie Gillam, Faraz Khan and Robbie McCorkell talk about GraphQL and css-in-js strategies.
+In September, Indigo Tree attended the React London meetup at Facebook’s offices near King’s Cross to hear Benjie Gillam, Faraz Khan, and Robbie McCorkell discuss GraphQL and CSS-in-JS strategies.

-React, a JavaScript framework created by Facebook for their app, and since open sourced so that anyone can use it, is a fantasic framework for fast, responsive web apps that update in real time.
-It’s a technology that’s been on our horizon for a while, and it was great to gain some insights from industry specialists on how they use it in their complex applications.
+React, a JavaScript framework created by Facebook for their app, and now open-sourced so that anyone can use it, is a fantastic framework for fast, responsive web apps that update in real-time.
+It’s a technology that has been on our horizon for a while, and it was great to gain some insights from industry specialists on how they utilise it in their complex applications.

-Here are notes from two talks at the event held in London recently.
+Here are notes from two talks held at the recent event in London.

 Lightweight GraphQL – Benjie Gillam

 Benjie’s talk about the query language developed by Facebook was fascinating.
-Indigo Tree have been watching the developments of this language closely.
-As Project Manager Eugene put it “We all thought REST was the definitive way to go … and then along came GraphQL!”
+Indigo Tree has been closely monitoring the development of this language.
+As Project Manager Eugene put it, “We all thought REST was the definitive way to go … and then along came GraphQL!”

-GraphQL does allow you to have some amazing powers and much more flexibility over REST.
+GraphQL allows you to have some amazing powers and much more flexibility than REST.

 query NameAndWebsiteQuery {